The UMass Lowell Professional Co-op Option in the Manning School of Business is available for all concentrations.

 UMass Lowell's academic calendar is comprised of two 15-week semesters (Fall & Spring), a five-week winter session and two 7.5-week summer terms.
 Manning students who choose to participate in the optional professional co-op program have six options as to when they participate and complete their co-op.
 A student chooses a co-op cycle, based on their major and goals; this will determine a student’s calendar and co-op periods.

 Students pay tuition while they are in classes (eight semesters).
 No tuition is payable during co-op periods.
 However, students are still considered full-time and maintain their student status.
-Maintaining student status allows students to continue to pay room and board to live in a residence hall while on co-op, participate in student organizations, and continue to have access to all campus resources.
+Maintaining student status allows students to continue to pay housing and meal plans to live in a residence hall while on co-op, participate in student organizations, and continue to have access to all campus resources.

 Co-op directors/coordinators work closely with students, not only in the classroom, but in one-on-one counseling throughout all aspects of the job search process.
 The co-op coordinator also works closely with employer partners in developing, enhancing and maintaining co-op positions that align with the educational goals of the college.